-If the event report allowed area with no reporting indication is received in step 16, when UE detects the event happens, it further checks whether it is inside the event report allowed area.
+If the event report allowed area with no reporting indication is received or the reporting indication indicates the UE is allowed to send event reports when UE is inside the event report allowed area in step 16, when UE detects the event happens, it further checks whether it is inside the event report allowed area.
 If yes, the steps 23 to 30c are performed.
 Otherwise, the steps 23 to 30c are skipped.
-If the event report allowed area with a reporting indication is received in step 16, when UE detects the event happens, it further checks whether it is outside the event report allowed area.
+If the event report allowed area with a reporting indication is received in step 16, when the UE detects the event happens and the reporting indication indicates the UE is allowed to send event reports when the UE is outside the event report allowed area, the UE further checks whether it is outside the event report allowed area.
 If yes, the steps 23 to 30c are performed.
 Otherwise, the steps 23 to 30c are skipped.

 23. The UE obtains any location measurements or a location estimate that were requested or allowed at step 16.